 Choosing a dress is no simple task.
-There are so many options to choose from, it's hard to even know where to get started.
-Learning about the different types of dresses available can help you choose the perfect style for your body type and for any occasion.
+There are so many options to choose from, and it's hard to even know where to get started.
+And without knowing the different classifications, it can be challenging to even begin your search, especially if you’re doing it online.

 A straight dress is exactly what it sounds like—a dress that falls straight down over your body.
 Straight dresses have a rectangular shape.
-These dresses don't hug any curves, so they are slimming and professional – a great option for a wear to work dress.
+These dresses don't hug any curves, so they are slimming and professional – a great option for a work dress.
 There are many options when it comes to straight dresses as they come in a variety of silhouettes and lengths.

 Wrap dresses are dresses that the wearer wraps around herself and ties at the waist.
 The reason for the name is that they look like you took a piece of fabric and wrapped it around yourself, providing an asymmetric look that’s strikingly stylish.
 Most wrap dresses have a belt that you use to tie on the side, offering an eye-catching feature at the waist for extra definition.
 They also typically feature a V-neckline and an A-line fit at the bottom.
 Hint: Wrap dresses make great beach coverups.